calidion/errorable/README.en.md

 throw error;
 ```

-### Error Messages
+### Error Message, Error Code and Error Name

-* berror predefined some errors as standard errors
+* Error message can be varied by locales
-* errors can be customized by folders or by generation
+* Error code can be specified or it will be the same to the name
-* can also be replaced by providing locales folder when creating a generator
+* Error name is string, which can be language independent.

 ## License